t-cav/GitHub-pages-deploy/README.md

 **What is this repository(repo)?** <br>
 - *This is a quick start guide to deploy a website through GitHub Pages using [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) commands.*
+- *There are different ways to but this is the way that has worked for mutiple times over.*

 ## Table of Contents
 1. Packages & Installations Needed